Sichao-Li/sichao-li.github.io/_pages/about.md

 - 2023.11.09: I am going to visit to teach at Shandong University (Weihai)
 - 2023.12.07: I am pleased to be selected as a "Highlighted Reviewer" of XAIA Neurips 2023.
 - 2024.01.17: Our paper "Exploring the cloud of feature interaction scores in a Rashomon set" accepted by *ICLR 2024*
+- 2024.02.16: "Vice Chancellor’s HDR Travel Grant" is approved.
+- 2024.02.20: "Multi-Target Neural Network Predictions of Mxenes as High-Capacity Energy Storage Materials in a Rashomon Set" will be presented in SupercomputingAsia 2024, International Convention Centre Sydney, Australia.